llmdeveloper47/medical-llm-finetuning/README.md

 cd scripts
 ./cuda_check_fix.sh

-Follow the instructions on the screen to choose y to ensure torch and cuda are compatible. then run the following:
+Follow the instructions on the screen, if torch and cuda aren't compatible then choose y to ensure torch and cuda are compatible. then run the following:

 chmod +x scripts/setup.sh
-bash scripts/setup.sh
+bash scripts/setup.sh          ( this will automatically set your cuda path for torch's usage and won't re-install torch )

 chmod +x scripts/install_git_lfs.sh
 bash scripts/install_git_lfs.sh